Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-# The EngagementManager UI API
+# The InterUnit Desktop UI
-### What is the EngagementManager?
+### What is InterUnit?
 In the interaction between a user and a PC app
 the temporal aspects of the interaction must be well defined.
 Existing UI design approaches such as WIMP
 only define spatial and layout related aspects of a UI.
-The EngagementManager is a new approach to UI design
+InterUnit is a new approach to UI design
 that focuses on tracking and managing user-engagement.

 User-engagement starts when a new user first starts using an app.